 - 492 37-151-201, exceeds thirty-five percent (35%) of the school 493 district or charter school's net enrollment, a weight of ten 494 percent (10%) is applied only to the number of low-income students 495 in excess of the number of low-income students which constitute 496 thirty-five percent (35%) of net enrollment.
-The number of 497 students eligible for this weight is calculated by subtracting the 498 number of students equivalent to thirty-five percent (35%) of the 499 net enrollment of that school district or charter school from the 500 total number of students in that school district or charter school identified as low income: if the total percentage of applicable 501 502 students identified in subsection (2) exceeds thirty-five percent 503 (35%) of the school district or charter school's total net 504 enrollment, as determined in Section 37-151-207, the difference 505 between the total percentage of applicable students identified in 506 subsection (2) and thirty-five percent (35%) of the school 507 district or charter school's total net enrollment is multiplied by 508 ten one-hundredths (10/100), and then multiplied by net 509 enrollment. - 510 (8) The final weighted enrollment of each school district 511 and charter school under the total funding formula as provided for 512 in Sections 37-151-200 through 37-151-215 is determined as 513 follows: - (a) The final weighted enrollment for each school district or charter school that is not classified as a sparsely populated district or charter school, as defined in Section 37-151-201, is equivalent to the preliminary weighted enrollment

-519 subsections (1) through (7) of this section: the State Department 520 of Education shall add to the school district or charter school's 521 net enrollment, as determined under Section 37-151-207, each of the additional figures calculated in accordance with subsections 522 523 (2) through (7), and this total is the final weighted enrollment.
-524 The final weighted enrollment for each sparsely populated district or charter school, as defined in Section 525 526 37-151-201, is determined by multiplying the sparsity weight by the preliminary weighted enrollment, as determined in subsections 527 528 (1) through (7) of this section, and then adding that figure to 529 the preliminary weighted enrollment.
+The number of 497 students eligible for this weight is calculated by subtracting the 498 number of students equivalent to thirty-five percent (35%) of the 499 net enrollment of that school district or charter school from the 500 total number of students in that school district or charter school 501 identified as low income: if the total percentage of applicable 502 students identified in subsection (2) exceeds thirty-five percent 503 (35%) of the school district or charter school's total net 504 enrollment, as determined in Section 37-151-207, the difference 505 between the total percentage of applicable students identified in 506 subsection (2) and thirty-five percent (35%) of the school 507 district or charter school's total net enrollment is multiplied by 508 ten one-hundredths (10/100), and then multiplied by net 509 enrollment. - 510 (8) The final weighted enrollment of each school district 511 and charter school under the total funding formula as provided for 512 in Sections 37-151-200 through 37-151-215 is determined as 513 follows: - 514 (a) The final weighted enrollment for each school 515 district or charter school that is not classified as a sparsely 516 populated district or charter school, as defined in Section of that school district or charter school, as determined in 518 519 subsections (1) through (7) of this section: the State Department 520 of Education shall add to the school district or charter school's 521 net enrollment, as determined under Section 37-151-207, each of 522 the additional figures calculated in accordance with subsections 523 (2) through (7), and this total is the final weighted enrollment.
+524 The final weighted enrollment for each sparsely 525 populated district or charter school, as defined in Section 37-151-201, is determined by multiplying the sparsity weight by 526 527 the preliminary weighted enrollment, as determined in subsections 528 (1) through (7) of this section, and then adding that figure to 529 the preliminary weighted enrollment.
 To calculate the final 530 weighted enrollment, the State Department of Education shall add 531 to the school district or charter school's net enrollment, each of 532 the additional figures calculated in accordance with subsections 533 (2) through (7) to determine the preliminary weighted enrollment, 534 multiply this figure by the sparsity weight as determined below, 535 and add this resulting number to the preliminary weighted 536 enrollment to find the final weighted enrollment.
-To calculate 537 the sparsity weight, the State Department of Education shall find 538 the difference between the number of students per square mile in 539 that district or charter school and a sparsity threshold of eight 540 (8) students per square mile, and then shall divide the resulting 541 figure by one hundred (100) to create a percentage: for example, 542 if the number of students per square mile in a district is three 543 (3), the difference is five (5) (eight (8) minus three (3)), and of that school district or charter school, as determined in the sparsity weight is five percent (5%), or five one-hundredths (5/100).
+To calculate 537 the sparsity weight, the State Department of Education shall find 538 the difference between the number of students per square mile in 539 that district or charter school and a sparsity threshold of eight 540 (8) students per square mile, and then shall divide the resulting figure by one hundred (100) to create a percentage: for example, 541